Gravitational-wave observatory

 A gravitational-wave detector (used in a gravitational-wave observatory) is any device designed to measure tiny distortions of spacetime called gravitational waves.
 Since the 1960s, various kinds of gravitational-wave detectors have been built and constantly improved.
 The present-day generation of laser interferometers has reached the necessary sensitivity to detect gravitational waves from astronomical sources, thus forming the primary tool of gravitational-wave astronomy.

-The first direct detection of gravitational waves made in 2015 by the Advanced LIGO observatories, a feat which was awarded the 2017 Nobel Prize in Physics.
+The first direct observation of gravitational waves was made in September 2015 by the Advanced LIGO observatories, detecting gravitational waves with wavelengths of a few thousand kilometers from a merging binary of stellar black holes.
+In June 2023, four pulsar timing array collaborations presented the first strong evidence for a gravitational wave background of wavelengths spanning light years, most likely from many binaries of supermassive black holes.

 Challenge

 The direct detection of gravitational waves is complicated by the extraordinarily small effect the waves produce on a detector.
 The amplitude of a spherical wave falls off as the inverse of the distance from the source.
 Thus, even waves from extreme systems such as merging binary black holes die out to a very small amplitude by the time they reach the Earth.
 Astrophysicists predicted that some gravitational waves passing the Earth might produce differential motion on the order 10−18 m in a LIGO-size instrument.